e7ite/EliteOS/README.md

 # EliteOS
 An OS from ground up, strictly made for learning purposes.
-Right now it is only a legacy BIOS compatible bootloader.
+Right now it is only a bootloader compatible with legacy BIOS.
 This is obviously not elite compared to other operating systems.
 I just like the word elite.

 ## Build Instructions
 1. Get this repository